 Chains are rubber-coated to protect against pinching.
 Made with real rubber tire and designed with good hardware.
 Connects to most swing beams up to 9-feet high.

-This tire swing is made from a real tire material, which may leave black marks on hands and clothing.
+Made from a real tire material that may leave black marks on hands and clothing.